Vector64 Home Education OpenCourseWare Page

 theoretical and practical computer science course.

-- Oxford Old English Course Podcasts (audio) - not reviewed.
+Old English Course Podcasts (audio) - not reviewed.

-- Glasgow University Kant - not reviewed.
+University Kant - not reviewed.

-- Notre Dame Operating Systems Principles (iTunes) - looks like a ton of videos are provided - not reviewed.
+Dame Operating Systems Principles (iTunes) - looks like a ton

 Their courseware appears to be from videotapes and courses aren't